jamesscottbrown/cv/cv.md

 I am currently a Software Engineer in the Big Data Institute at the University of Oxford.
-I am also temporarily working part-time for the University of Ediburgh.
+I am also temporarily working part-time as a Research Associate at the University of Edinburgh.

 ## Employment